persteenolsen/dotnet-10-mvc-auth/README.md

 dotnet publish webappauth.csproj --configuration Release --runtime win-x86 --self-contained

-Upload the build to remote server
+- Upload the build to remote server

+- Upload the SQLite to remote server

+- Change the smtp server to Production

 At my remote servers the web.config needs to be without the folowing: